mahadeokhamgal/interview_questions/Mean_100.md

 ## Angular (20 Questions)

 1. What is Angular, and how does it differ from other JavaScript frameworks like React or Vue?
+    `Angular is a platform and framework for building single-page applications (SPAs) using TypeScript and JavaScript.
+Developed and maintained by Google, Angular is a full-featured framework for building web applications.`
+    - Component-based architecture.
+    - Two-way data binding.
+    - Dependency Injection.
+    - Directives.
+    - Routing.
+    - RxJS.
+    - Angular is often considered a **complete solution** for building complex, large-scale web applications, offering a lot of built-in functionality and structure.
+    **How Angular Differs from Other JavaScript Frameworks Like React and Vue** Angular - Full Framework, Two-way binding, Opinionated, MVC/MVVM, Good with optimizations, Large, enterprise-focused React -	Library for UI, One-way binding, Unopinionated, Component-based, Very good (Virtual DOM), Largest, very active Vue - Progressive Framework, Two-way binding, Flexible, Component-based, Very good (Virtual DOM), Growing, developer-friendly

 2. What are components in Angular?
+    `In Angular, components are the fundamental building blocks of an application.
+A component is a self-contained unit that controls a part of the UI (User Interface).`
+    - Template.
+    - Class.
+    - Styles.
+    metadata.
+    - Selector.
+    - Template.
+    - Class.
+    - Styles.
+    **Why Are Components Important in Angular?**
+    - Modularity.
+    - Separation of Concerns.
+    - Reusability.
+    - Testability.
+    - Maintainability.

 3. How does two-way data binding work in Angular?
+    `Two-way data binding in Angular enables synchronization between the model (component class) and the view (UI).
+This means that any changes made in the input field on the UI are automatically reflected in the component's data, and any changes made to the data in the component are instantly updated in the input field on the UI.`
+    - done usign ngModel directive.
+    - view to model to view.
+    e.g. <input [(ngModel)]="username" />.

 4. What is dependency injection in Angular?
+    `Dependency Injection (DI) in Angular is a design pattern used to implement inversion of control (IoC).
+It allows Angular to manage the creation and injection of dependencies (such as services) into components, directives, or other services`
+    How it works.
+    - Service Creation and Provision.
+    - Constructor Injection.
+    Benefits.
+    - Loose Coupling.
+    - Reusability.
+    - Easier Testing.
+    - Singleton Pattern.

 5. What are Angular services, and how do you create one?
+    `Angular services are typescript classes decorated with @injectable decorator, they contain buisness logic and shared functionality needed for components.`
+    - to create use -> ng generate service
+    -

 6. What is the purpose of the `ngOnInit` lifecycle hook in Angular?

 7. What is the purpose of the `ngFor` directive in Angular?
 8. How does routing work in Angular?
 9. What are pipes in Angular, and how do you create one?